 Winnipeg North

-Millennium Gardens
+- Millennium Gardens

 Facilities include ground level beds, and accessible raised beds, running water, rainwater harvesting, composting facilities, benches, picnic tables and a gazebo.
 Concerts, exercise classes and coffee party chats take place in the gardens.
-The “ outdoor senior centre” allows many apartment bound seniors to get their hands dirty and produce amazing crops for their own use and also to support Winnipeg Harvest Grow-A-Row program.
+The “ outdoor senior centre” allows many apartment bound seniors to get their hands dirty and produce amazing crops for their own use and also to support Manitoba Harvest Grow-A-Row program.
 The Millennium Gardens maintains ties with the Manitoba Master Gardeners, East Kildonan Garden Club and David Suzuki Butterflyway Rangers.

 The site's multi-award winning gardens bring a sense of joy and purpose as well as a very connected community rooted in the agricultural history of the area.